SIPs and Senior Year

 Senior Year

-Studio Art Majors and any non-majors conducting Studio Art Senior Integrated Projects (SIPs) are required to enroll in Advanced Studio in the Fall Term, register for the SIP Unit in Winter Term, and enroll in Professional Practices for the Spring Term.
+Studio Art Majors and any non-majors conducting Studio Art Senior Integrated Projects (SIPs) through the Art Department are required to enroll in Advanced Studio in the Fall Term, register for the SIP Unit in Winter Term, and enroll in Professional Practices for the Spring Term.
 Note: Studio Art Majors not conducting a Studio Art SIP will work on an advanced project for the duration of Advanced Studio and use that project for the exhibition and assignments in Professional Practices the following spring.

 Students are expected to complete preparatory coursework and seek out a SIP advisor in the department prior to the fall of their senior year.
 A Senior Individualized Project in art for a non-major is possible only if the student has taken the relevant courses in the department and secures approval for the proposed project.